Bura-Abuh/MachineLearningInDetails/README.md

 Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
 If you want to make a contribution to the course you can do it through a PR.

 ## Author
-- Created by Andrés Segura-Tinoco
+- Created by Birhan Abuhay Jemere
-- Created on Mar 06, 2021
+- Created on Mar 22, 2023

 ## License
-This project is licensed under the terms of the <a href="https://github.com/ansegura7/MachineLearning/blob/main/LICENSE">MIT license</a>.
+This project is licensed under the terms of the <a href="https://github.com/Bura-Abuh/MachineLearning/blob/main/LICENSE">MIT license</a>.